programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 1960 417 391 419 461 472 535 622 606 508 461 390 432
 ```

 You can now use R to answer a number of questions based on this data.
 For example, what were the most popular months to fly?
 Was there an increase in international travel over time?
 You could probably find the answers to such questions simply by scanning this table, but not as quickly as the computer.
-And what if there was a lot more data?
+And what if there were a lot more data?

-# Basic Functions
+## Basic Functions

 R can be used to calculate a number of values that might be useful to you while doing research on a data set.
 For example, you can find the [mean](https://en.wikipedia.org/wiki/Mean), [median](https://en.wikipedia.org/wiki/Median), minimum, and maximum values in a data set.
 To find the mean and median values in the data set, you can enter `mean(AirPassengers)` and `median(AirPassengers)`, respectively, into the console.
-What if you wanted to calculate more than just one value at a time, though?
+What if you wanted to calculate more than just one value at a time?
 To produce a summary of the data, enter `summary(AirPassengers)` into the console.
 This will give you the minimum and maximum data points, as well as the mean, median and first and third [quartile](https://en.wikipedia.org/wiki/Quartile) values.

 ```
 summary(AirPassengers)